Radial positive solutions for mixed local and nonlocal supercritical Neumann problem: Introduction and main results

 Notice that assumptions $(A)$ and $(B)$ are satisfied by $a=|x|^{\alpha}$ and $b=\frac{\mu}{|x|^{\beta}}$ where $\alpha, \mu\geq0$ and $0\leq\beta<N$.
 Therefore, Theorem \ref{first-main-result} applies to the following problem

-In particular, when $\mu\equiv0$ and $\alpha>0$, \eqref{e2-2} is the so-called Neumann mixed local and nonlocal H\'{e}non problem. \\
+In particular, when $\mu\equiv0$ and $\alpha>0$, \eqref{e2-2} is the so-called Neumann mixed local and nonlocal H\'{e}non problem.

-Note that when the functions $a$ and $b$ are constants in problem \eqref{e2}, then this problem always possesses a constant solution.
-In our next result we show that the solution obtained in Theorem \ref{first-main-result} is non-constant. \begin{thm} Suppose that $2<q<p$.
+Note that when the functions $a$ and $b$ are constants, problem \eqref{e2} always admits a constant solution.
+In our next result, we show that the solution obtained in Theorem \ref{first-main-result} is non-constant. \begin{thm} Suppose that $2<q<p$.
 Assume also that $a\equiv 1,~ b>0$ and